-The Board is pleased to announce that on the back of its strong growth and cash generation this year, it is proposing to pay a dividend of 8.4p per share with dividend record date of 3rd July, 2020.
-The Company Ordinary Shares are expected to go ex-dividend on 2nd July, 2020 and the dividend is expected to be paid on 31st July, 2020.
-The interim dividend declared during fiscal 2020 year represented the second year of adoption of the progressive dividend policy.
+The Board is pleased to announce that on the back of its strong growth and cash generation this year, it is proposing to pay a final dividend of 8.4p per share with dividend record date of 2 July, 2021.
+The Company Ordinary Shares are expected to go ex-dividend on 1 July, 2021 and the dividend is expected to be paid on 31 July, 2021.